-William Guy Lecturers 2024-25
+Current William Guy Lecturers 2024-25

-The theme for the coming academic year (1 August 2024–31 July 2025) is Statistics in plain sight.
+The theme for this academic year (1 August 2024–31 July 2025) is Statistics in plain sight.

-The lecturers will be aiming to inspire the next generation about the importance of statistics and data to the world around us – where the role of statistics is crucial but may not be immediately apparent.
+The lecturers will be inspiring the next generation about the importance of statistics and data to the world around us – where the role of statistics is crucial but may not be immediately apparent.
 The talks will encourage young people to dig deeper and be curious about the building blocks behind their everyday activities and the topics they encounter in daily life.
 Read our blog about the theme.

-• Nicola Rennie, Lecturer in Health Data Science, Lancaster University, William Guy Lecturer for ages 11–6 – From lab to patient: how statistics shapes decisions in medical treatment
+- Nicola Rennie, Lecturer in Health Data Science, Lancaster University, William Guy Lecturer for ages 11–16 – From lab to patient: how statistics shapes decisions in medical treatment

-• Mike Campbell, Emeritus Professor of Medical Statistics, University of Sheffield, William Guy Lecturer for age 16+ – Can I really believe that number?
+- Mike Campbell, Emeritus Professor of Medical Statistics, University of Sheffield, William Guy Lecturer for age 16+ – Can I really believe that number?
 Statistics and Covid-19

 Mary Gregory – William Guy Lecturer for ages 5–11